Difficulties of Transfection

-There are a number of technical difficulties associated with inefficient DNA, siRNA or miRNA delivery into cells.
-These include limited stability of the nucleic acid, inefficient transfer of material across the cell membrane, and poor PK/PD efficacy in vivo.
+The technical difficulties associated with inefficient DNA, siRNA, or miRNA delivery into cells can lead to time consuming trials that would otherwise be avoided with pre-optimized products.
+Some challenges include the limited stability of nucleic acids, inefficient transfer of material across the cell membrane, and poor PK/PD efficacy in vivo.
 Stable and functional DNA or RNA molecules typically require chemical modifications and carrier molecule encapsulation (liposome-, lipid-, polymer-, etc.) in order to ensure efficient functional effects and minimized off-target effects.

 Altogen Biosystems is a biotechnology company developing cell line specific, pre-optimized transfection reagents for in vitro and in vivo delivery of biomolecules.
 Molecular Biology labs typically use transfections in order to study gene function and regulation, as well as to perform protein production, biochemical analysis, mutational analysis and gene expression modulation.